Dead Can Dance: Disbandment and reunions

 In late 2011, the band announced a reunion world tour, including 12 US cities, to be accompanied by the release of a live album on a new label.
 The tour was scheduled to begin on 9 August 2012 in Canada and continue until 19 September 2012 in Turkey, 21 and 23 September in Greece, 13 October in Russia, then 28 October 2012 in Ireland, then Mexico and South America and then in Lebanon and finally Australia in February 2013.
 On 15 November 2012 it was announced that the band would be returning to Europe to continue its tour, starting on 28 May 2013 in Portugal.
 The final show of the Anastasis World Tour was in Santiago, Chile, on 13 July 2013.
+On 17 October 2014, the band announced that plans for an upcoming European tour for Spring 2015 had been cancelled "due to unforeseen circumstances".

 On 8 September 2015, the band announced the sale of Brendan Perry's Quivvy Church Studio.
-When asked what this decision meant for the future of Dead Can Dance, Perry responded on the band's official Facebook page that the band has relocated to France and that they are in the process of fabricating a new recording and rehearsal studio.

 On 21 April 2018, Perry announced mastering of a new album would be commencing at Abbey Road Studios.
 The new album, Dionysus, was released on 2 November 2018.

 In September 2018, their website announced "A Celebration – Life & Works 1980-2019" tour with dates in Europe in May and June 2019.
 In contrast to previous tours, the setlist drew heavily from the band's older catalogue, featuring some songs the band had never before played live.
 In October 2019, the band announced a second leg of the tour with dates in North America, Mexico and South America.
 However, the tour was postponed to 2021 due to the COVID-19 pandemic.
 The 2021 tour as well as rescheduled dates for later in the year were also cancelled citing COVID-19.
+In March 2022, Perry anticipated plans for a new album influenced by Indian music and new arrangements and rehearsals for an upcoming Tour.
 A 2022 European tour did take place, and a second European leg was scheduled for the later in the year as well as a North American leg for 2023.
 However, in September 2022 the band announced the cancellation of both the second European leg as well as the North American dates citing unspecified health reasons.